128technology/docs/docs/plugin_dns_cache.md

 exit
 ```

-The `block-domains` configuration allows the DNS server to block those domains by replying back with NXDOMAIN reply indicating that the domain name doesn't exist.
+The `block-domains` configuration allows the DNS server to block those domains by replying back with NXDOMAIN indicating that the domain name doesn't exist.

 ## Third Party Software and Licenses
 - dnsmasq (GNU GPL v2, v3)